 Measures and procedures for waste and fraud awareness & prevention are adequate.

-The OU shall conduct its internal audits based on a flexible annual audit plan, developed using risk-based methodology, including risks or control concerns identified by management.
+The OU shall conduct its internal audits based on a flexible annual audit plan, developed using risk-based methodology, including risks or control concerns identified by management and ITU Council.
 The general scope of this plan shall be determined by the Chief of Oversight, in consultation with the Secretary-General, the Deputy Secretary-General and the Directors of the Bureaux.
 Prior to the commencing of the year, the internal audit plan shall be submitted to the Independent Management Advisory Committee (IMAC) for review and to the Secretary-General for final approval.
+An overview of the annual risk-based audit plan shall also be sent to Council, with an explanation as how risks were assessed in the development of the plan and how budgetary resources were apportioned to address the risks identified.

+The OU shall provide to ITU Council, in accordance with the Institute of Internal Auditors (IIA) standards, functional reporting that contains; audit charter for approval, risk based audit plan, internal audit budget, reporting on performance of internal audit, any limitations on the scope of work or resources.

+The OU shall provide to ITU Council within its annual audit report, an explicit and comprehensive statement of independence, covering factors that limit the independence and effectiveness of the internal audit function.

+The OU shall conduct quality assessments of the internal audit service, in line with the Institute of Internal Auditors (IIA) standards, every five years, and should report the results to ITU Council.

+The OU should guarantee that the internal conflict of interest policy is adequately implemented, which includes, an annual sign-off that indicates adherence to the IIA code of ethics by internal auditors staff members, which presents their declaration that they do not have any real or perceived conflicts of interests.

+The OU should establish term limits for head of internal audit.

 Investigations

-In the course of its formal fact-finding to examine allegations of, or information concerning, misconduct or other wrongdoing involving ITU personnel, the investigation function is concerned with:
+In the course of its formal fact-finding to examine allegations of, or information concerning, misconduct or other wrongdoing involving ITU personnel, under the ITU policy on harassment and abuse of authority and under ITU Policy for the protection of staff against retaliation, the investigation function of the OU is concerned with:

-Maintaining an effective system for the in-take, recording and management of all cases;
+Maintaining an effective system for the in-take, recording and management of all cases in a central data repository;

-Conducting preliminary assessments of received case reports in order to determine if there are credible allegations of misconduct;
+Decide to open and conduct preliminary assessments of received case reports in order to determine if there are credible allegations of misconduct;

 Conducting investigations into allegations of misconduct by ITU personnel including fraud, theft and embezzlement, corruption, sexual harassment, sexual exploitation and abuse, discrimination, workplace harassment and abuse of authority, retaliation against whistle-blowers, abuse of privileges and immunities, and any other conduct not in conformity with the ITU Code of Conduct and the Standards of Conduct of the International Civil Service;